PlotPyStack/PlotPy/doc/dev/v1_to_v2.rst

 * :py:class:`.MaskedImageItem`
 * :py:class:`.TrImageItem`

-New options added to item builder
+New options added to plot builder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The ``PlotItemBuilder`` factory class has been renamed to :py:class:`.PlotBuilder`, because it provides not only methods for creating plot items, but also methods for creating ready-to-use plots.

+New methods for creating ready-to-use plots have been added to the class:

+* :py:meth:`.PlotBuilder.widget`
+* :py:meth:`.PlotBuilder.dialog`
+* :py:meth:`.PlotBuilder.window`

-The method :py:meth:`.PlotItemBuilder.contours` has been added, in order to create contour curves.
+The method :py:meth:`.PlotBuilder.contours` has been added, in order to create contour curves.
 It returns a list of :py:class:`plotpy.items.ContourItem` objects.

 See demo script `tests/gui/test_contour.py`.

-The new keyword parameter ``alpha_function`` has been added to the methods :py:meth:`.PlotItemBuilder.image`, :py:meth:`.PlotItemBuilder.xyimage`, :py:meth:`.PlotItemBuilder.maskedimage`, :py:meth:`.PlotItemBuilder.maskedxyimage`,
+The new keyword parameter ``alpha_function`` has been added to the methods :py:meth:`.PlotBuilder.image`, :py:meth:`.PlotBuilder.xyimage`, :py:meth:`.PlotBuilder.maskedimage`, :py:meth:`.PlotBuilder.maskedxyimage`,
-:py:meth:`.PlotItemBuilder.trimage`, :py:meth:`.PlotItemBuilder.rgbimage`, and
+:py:meth:`.PlotBuilder.trimage`, :py:meth:`.PlotBuilder.rgbimage`, and
-:py:meth:`.PlotItemBuilder.quadgrid`.
+:py:meth:`.PlotBuilder.quadgrid`.
 It allows to specify a function to compute the alpha channel of the image from the data values.
 The supported functions are: